 How to go to Udawattakele sanctuary

+Udawalttekele is a popular hiking destination in Kandy and it attracts a large number of nature lovers.
+Udawattekels is not only considered one of the best-hiking destinations in Kandy but also one of the best places in Kandy for bird watching.
+A large number of birds are freely residing in the jungle.
 This is another popular place for trekking in Kandy and it will take around 20 minutes from the city of Kandy to Udawattakele.
 Udawattakele lies right behind the tooth relic temple.
 The cost of the entrance ticket is around 1100 Rs (can be varied due to the exchange rate)

 Kandy is surrounded by a large number of tea plantations and it is highly advisable to have a local guide as you trek in the tea garden.

 The rugged terrain of Knuckles is covered by a large number of indigenous flora species.
-Knuckles forest harbours many species endemic fauna and flora of Sri Lanka and it has one of the highest Bio-diversities in the country.
+Knuckles forest harbours many species endemic fauna and flora of Sri Lanka and it has one of the highest Biodiversity in Sri Lanka.
 Knuckles forest is not only one of the best places for trekking in Kandy but also one of the best places for nature exploration.

 The highest point of the mountain range is known as “Gombaniya” and it is located 1906 meters above sea level.
-The knuckles mountain range is another important catchment area in the island where the rainfall varies between 2500mm to 5000mm, for instance, the eastern part of knuckles receives about 5000mm annual rainfall while the northern part receives around 2500mm of annual rainfall.
+The knuckles mountain range is another important catchment area on the island where the rainfall varies between 2500mm to 5000mm, for instance, the eastern part of knuckles receives about 5000mm of annual rainfall while the northern part receives around 2500mm of annual rainfall.

-Knuckles mountain is very suitable for nature exploration and you are rewarded with some of the stunning scenery.
-There are several popular Sri Lanka trekking sites can be found here and a large number of local and foreign trekkers arriving at the sites every day.
+Knuckles mountain is very suitable for nature exploration and you are rewarded with some of stunning scenery.
+There are several popular Sri Lanka trekking sites can be found here and a large number of local and foreign trekkers arrive at the sites every day.
 Most of the tracks are well maintained and accommodated with campsites.

 How to reach Knuckles mountain trek

-The distance from Kandy to the starting point of Knuckles mountain trek is 40km and it takes around 2 hours on the steep curved rich road.
-It is best to have a 4wheen drive vehicle for the upward journey and it might be difficult on this rough terrain with a low-profile vehicle.
+The distance from Kandy to the starting point of Knuckles mountain is 40km and it takes around 2 hours on the steep curved rich road.
+It is best to have a 4-wheen drive vehicle for the upward journey and it might be difficult on this rough terrain with a low-profile vehicle.

-Unlike all other green attraction, spice gardens are man-made green attractions and it is a good place for trekking in Kandy.
-Kandy and surrounding area are popular for spices and spice gardens are the best places to grow varieties of spices.
+Unlike all other green attractions, spice gardens are man-made green attractions and it is a good place for trekking in Kandy.
+Kandy and the surrounding area are popular for spices and spice gardens are the best places to grow varieties of spices.

 Spice gardens are maintained by various individuals with the intention of selling their products.
 The spice gardens are maintained for marketing purposes of their products.
 Usually, the visitors are taken around the spice garden by a guide giving information on the trees and plants of the garden.

-You have the opportunity to see hundreds of plants, trees and climbing plants that are been used to prepare the various medicines.
-Same times your guide explains you, how they are been used in Ayurveda.
-During the guided tours in the garden, you have the opportunity to see various other plants and trees such as spices, fruits, and vegetable available in Sri Lanka.
+You have the opportunity to see hundreds of plants, trees and climbing plants that are been used to prepare various medicines.
+Same time your guide explains to you, how they are been used in Ayurveda.
+During the guided tours in the garden, you have the opportunity to see various other plants and trees such as spices, fruits, and vegetables available in Sri Lanka.

-Ayurveda is the main healing practice been used in the tourism industry and Ayurveda courses with beach holidays are offered by many Ayurveda beach resorts.
-There are a number of Ayurveda hotel catering for health-conscious travellers in the coastal areas.
+Ayurveda is the main healing practice used in the tourism industry and Ayurveda courses with beach holidays are offered by many Ayurveda beach resorts.
+There are a number of Ayurveda hotels catering to health-conscious travellers in the coastal areas.

-Where do I find a spice garden
+Where do I find a spice garden?

 A large number of the spice gardens are concentrated on the Colombo-Kandy Main road at Mawanella and Kegalle area.

-The Hantana has a spellbinding natural beauty even the local songwriters have lyricised the scenic beauty of hantana mountain range.
-Hanatan mountain range is one of the best places for trekking in Kandy if you look for a light adventure activity.
-Hantana is very popular among the travellers, who like to go for a trekking in Kandy, bird watching and camping.
+The Hantana has a spellbinding natural beauty even the local songwriters have lyricised the scenic beauty of the Hantana mountain range.
+Hantana mountain range is one of the best places for trekking in Kandy if you look for a light adventure activity.
+Hantana is very popular among travellers, who like to go trekking in Kandy, bird watching and camping.
 Hantana is one of the best places to enjoy nature as you enter this upcountry kingdom of Kandy.

 Hantana mountain range lies at the height of 1240 meters above sea level which is well 700 meters above the Kanday plateau and it is one of the best places for trekking in Kandy.
 Hantana mountain ranges stretch between Kandy and Galaha.
 Hantana mountain range is an important catchment area in the mountain and receives a very high early rainfall which is above 3500mm.
-Hantana is the home of a large number of perennial waterways and some of them feed important rivers of Sri Lanka, for instance, one of the important tributaries of Mahaweli river starts here.
-The elongated lowlands between mountains make the way to these tributaries.
+Hantana is the home of a large number of perennial waterways and some of them feed important rivers of Sri Lanka, for instance, one of the important tributaries of the Mahaweli river starts here.
+The elongated lowlands between mountains make their way to these tributaries.

-Trekking in Kandy at hantana can be done on two paths, one path starts from the Peradeniya University and other trek starts at 4th-milepost Hantana, the difficulty of both tracks is moderately difficult.
+Trekking in Kandy at Hantana can be done on two paths, one path starts from the Peradeniya University and the other trek starts at 4th-milepost Hantana, the difficulty of both tracks is moderately difficult.
 It is suitable for any age as well as moderate mental and physical fitness is appropriate for this hike.
 This is a very popular trekking site in Sri Lanka and attracts a large number of university students from nearby Peradeniya University.
 The site is visited by many foreign travellers too.